Kyja Stygar, M.D.

 Infants initially have four identifiable biological states: deep sleep, light sleep, active alert and quiet alert.
 And they rely on caregivers to help them maintain a sense of well-being.
 Each state serves an essential function for growth and development.
 It is through predictable, sensitive and responsive care that infants regulate their biological states and feel safe in their environment.
 State regulation creates an optimal biophysical environment for brain development.
 A sense of well-being builds secure attachment — a connection that sets the stage for social and emotional learning.

 Infants communicate without words.
 Instead, they use cues such as crying, hiccups and gaze aversion to suggest to their caregiver that they are in distress.
 When their needs are successfully met by a responsive caregiver, infants learn that they can rely on that person, and the social bond builds.
 This first relationship serves as the building block for all subsequent relationships and forms the foundation of the infant's mental health and emotional growth.

 Healthy social emotional growth

-Let's think about the impact of healthy social emotional growth in infants.
-Social emotional growth is the first learning priority for infants and can be defined as an infant’s experience, expression and management of emotions, and the ability to establish positive and rewarding relationships with others.
-(Cohen, et al., 2005).
+Let's think about the effects of healthy social emotional growth in infants.
+Social emotional growth is known to be the first learning priority for infants, and it can be defined as an infant's experience, expression and management of emotions, and the ability to establish positive and rewarding relationships with others.

-Core features of healthy social emotional growth are:
+Core features of an infant's successful social emotional growth include:

 - Understanding one's own emotional states